 \subsubsection{Framing Tasks Around Perceived Worker Thresholds}

-During the Task Conceptualization stage, when task designers determined the overall scope and framing of their AI task, they made two interrelated but distinct types of assumptions: (1) assumptions about the psychological or emotional impact of task content, and (2) assumptions about the thresholds of harm that workers could tolerate.
+During the Task Conceptualization stage, task designers made two interrelated but distinct types of assumptions: (1) assumptions about the psychological or emotional impact of task content, and (2) assumptions about the thresholds of harm that workers could tolerate.
 These assumptions shaped how designers described tasks, whether they included content warnings, and how they conceptualized risk from the outset.

 First, task designers made subjective judgments about the likely impact of task content on workers.
 At a baseline, most acknowledged that even brief exposure to sensitive material could be emotionally taxing.
 Some predicted specific emotional or psychological consequences.
 For example, P21 anticipated that asking workers to annotate bullying comments to train an AI model might trigger traumatic memories, while P19 noted the risk of frustration or burnout from repeated exposure to emotionally charged material.